fangsonghub/qccblog/content/post/qprf.md

 so that BF mixes rapidly on it and meanwhile a random element there remains indistinguishable from being truly random.
 But we do not see a clear route at present.

+Finally note that Zhandry's FD-FPC approach does not help here, because BF is **NOT** FD-FPC, not even close to almost FD-FPC.
+Recall that Balanced Feistel only generates even permutations, whereas a truly random permutation is eaually liketly to be even or odd.
+A distinguisher querying the entire domain can of course reconstrut the permutation and determine if it is even or odd (with enough time).
+Similarly, we could imagine tweaking the definition of FD-FPC so that we just need the construction to be indistinguishable from a random even permutation.
+It still seems unlikely that poly-many rounds of BF is able to realize this slightly weaker notion of FD-FPC.

 ## Open question: efficient QPRPs